Radiative (anti)neutrino energy spectra from muon, pion, and kaon decays: Introduction

-In this work, we address the radiative corrections to (anti)neutrino energy spectra from muon, pion, and kaon decays in the $\overline{\mathrm{MS}}$ renormalization scheme.
 The paper is organized as follows.
 In Section~\ref{sec2}, we describe the decay of charged pions and kaons.
 We provide details of tree-level energy spectra as well as virtual and real contributions at leading order in chiral expansion.
-We quantify uncertainties of resulting spectra, present relative contributions to (anti)neutrino energy distributions from radiative corrections, and estimate size of strong dynamics effects.
+We quantify uncertainties of resulting spectra, present relative contributions to (anti)neutrino energy distributions from radiative corrections, and estimate the size of strong dynamics effects.
 In Section~\ref{sec3}, we calculate radiative corrections to (anti)neutrino energy spectra from muon decay, study the relative size of $\mathrm{O} \left(\alpha\right)$ contributions compared to the leading-order result, and present electron-mass corrections.
 We provide conclusions and outlook in Section~\ref{sec4}.